weichslgartner/weichslgartner.github.io/perf.md

 We already found what we searched for, but let's quickly install [google's pprof](https://github.com/google/pprof) a nice visualization tool for profile data.

-We can install it with (I use fish shell):
+We can install it with the following comand (given an installed Go compiler):

 ```
 go get github.com/google/pprof@latest